ccustodio99/iLCCD/docs/announcement-module.md

 ## Key Features
 - CRUD interface within System Settings
-- Only active announcements show on the dashboard
+- Only the latest five active announcements show on the dashboard
 - Soft deletes preserve history via the `archived_at` column

 ---